msavin/SteveJobs/README.md

  - Create a way to run jobs across multiple servers.
 One easy way to do this is by playing with the MongoDB document ID's.
 For example, if the first character is a letter, use server one, if its a letter, use server two.
  - Create a way for the server to pause jobs if the CPU usage is high.
 Every little bit helps, right?
  - Create a way for a server with lower CPU consumption to take over the jobs queue if possible.
- - Create a way to run jobs as a microservice
+ - Create a way to run jobs as a microservice.